About the Marvin Center for Student Leadership

 While a student at BGSU, Ray was a member of SICSIC, Omicron Delta Kappa, Falcon Marching Band, Forensics Team, Student Council, and Phi Delta Theta fraternity.

 The C. Raymond Marvin Center for Student Leadership aspires to graduate leaders who, by knowing themselves and through active engagement at BGSU, serve their community and the world in ethical ways that promote collaboration and social change.

 The C. Raymond Marvin Center for Student Leadership is leadership in action!
 In alignment with BGSU’s academic mission and learning outcomes the Marvin Center unites campus programs and services to teach students comprehensive leadership development.
 As students actively engage in leadership they will practice and demonstrate the skills, knowledge and attitudes required of ethical and life-long leaders.

 Resources and Initiatives

 The Student Leadership Assistant (SLA) are a group of students passionate about leadership and social change.
 Request a presentation or retreat if your organization or club would like the Student Leadership Assistants to facilitate a workshop, retreat, or session.
 They are able to plan individualized sessions for your group or present a standard session.
 They need about a 3-week notice for planning purposes.

-The Center for Leadership has developed three leadership certificates students and staff can achieve in order to increase and diversify their leadership skills.
+The Marvin Center for Student Leadership has developed three leadership certificates students and staff can achieve in order to increase and diversify their leadership skills.
 The Inclusive Leadership Certificate and the Ethical Leadership Certificate will be offered in Fall 2018.
 The Global Leadership Certificate and Inclusive Leadership Certificate will be offered in Spring 2019.